Azure/azure-functions-templates/Docs/Actions/UserInput.md

 ## Definition

-Prompts the user for input and assigns it to a placeholder as a `string`.
+Prompts the user for input and assigns it to a template placeholder as a `string`.

 ### Tooling Support